-In a new upcoming documentary called Belushi, SNL creator Lorne Michaels opens up about how he felt when John Belushi would use drugs.
+In the newest documentary called Belushi, SNL creator Lorne Michaels opens up about how he felt when John Belushi would use drugs.
 He would often be in ‘debilitated states’ ahead of performances, according to Fox News.

 “He’d been out with [Rolling Stones rocker] Ronnie Wood and he was a mess,” Michaels remembers of Belushi right before a show airing on Feb.
 24, 1979.
 “He was coughing, he looked terrible and the doctor says, ‘John can’t go on,’ and I was somewhere between rage and very little sympathy.”